commit-live-students/front-end-resources/greyatom-test-prep.md

 After the introductory courses are done, go ahead and learn responsive web design on [Free CodeCamp](https://www.freecodecamp.org/learn).

+## Additional Resources

+Good communication is always an important skill to have.
+Sharpen your english communication skills by downloading the awesome apps like [Duolingo](https://www.duolingo.com/) and [Memrise](https://www.memrise.com/).

+## How to reapply online.

+GreyAtom believes in giving multiple chances to applicants and we don't have any restrictions for reapplying.
+Go through the learning journey and you feel you are ready to reapply, all you need to do is to go to the website -> [GreyAtom's Frontend Engineering Program](https://greyatom.com/programs/front-end-course-free).
+Enter your details and click **Start Application** and follow the instructions.
+Once you complete the application, the link for the exam will be emailed to you.
+Do go through this video to understand how to attempt the entrance exam -> [How to take GreyAtom's Online Entrance Exam](https://www.youtube.com/watch?v=L0JPIJQHKjY).
+Once you complete the entrance exam, our team will reach out to you for further steps.

 ## GreyAtom's Philosophy on Learning